3 Quick Tips To Smooth Your Holiday Travel Experience

 No matter how stressful the situation, you can and will make it through it.
 The oft-repeated aphorism that “you get more flies with honey than with vinegar” is especially true when dealing with difficult people in stressful holiday travel situations.
 Rude fellow travelers, surly airline employees and rental car associates; most, if not all, of their bad attitudes can be killed with kindness.
 If you’re nice to them (even if they are jerks), they are more likely to help you efficiently.
 Keep your cool, take a deep breath, and try to find your center in the midst of chaos.
 If you practice meditation or yoga breathing, often this comes in handy in these situations.
 Bring earplugs in case of screaming children or inconsiderate loud seatmates.
 Don’t get too hungry or you risk getting “hangry”!
 Keep snacks and a drink or two with you, and make sure to eat before or bring food with you on your flight.
 The same goes for a road trip; occasionally it can be hundreds of miles in between rest areas/gas stations depending on where you are traveling, so make sure to pack snacks so you don’t start biting each other’s heads off in the car.

-The Alliance for Affordable Services is committed to helping you save money while traveling and arrive at your destination safely this holiday season!
+The Alliance Direct Benefits is committed to helping you save money while traveling and arrive at your destination safely this holiday season!
 Members qualify for the Association Motor Plan, which offers 24 hour free access from anywhere in the U.S. and Canada with coverage up to $125 per event should your vehicle become disabled or damaged.
 The Hotel Access Card also offers members anywhere from a 10% to 70% discount on lodging at 26,000 locations nationwide.
 The Alliance also offers members rental car discounts up to 20% off at Budget, Hertz, Enterprise, and Zipcar.
 For more information, and to become an Alliance member, visit the Alliance Direct Benefits website today or call us at 1-800-733-2242 (M-F, 7am-5:30pm Central Time).